github-tools/github/README.md

 .done(function(gist) {});
 ```

-Updating the contents of a Git.
+Update the contents of a Gist.
 Please consult the documentation on [GitHub](http://developer.github.com/v3/gists/).

 ```js
 var delta = {